jayawd02/WebAssignment/Discussion.md

 Platform vs Infrastructure:

 - What are some of the pros and cons of using Platform-as-a-Service (PaaS) providers such as Heroku?
+Pros :
+* Easy to deploy and configure
+* Can scale easily

+Cons :
+* Migrations to other platforms maynot be easy or stratight forward
+* Not all features are supported
+* More costly

 - What are some of the pros and cons of using Infrastructure-as-a-Service providers such as Amazon?
+Pros:
+* cheaper compared to PaaS

+Cons:
+* Complex to configure and need skills

 Web Frameworks:

 - What is Django?
 What are some of its useful features?
+It's a open source web application development framework based on Python.
+Since it has built in libraries, you can easliy and quickly set up a web application.
+It follows the model view control architecture.
+It has admin panel , unit test framework, basic authentication libraries,

 - What is a model?
+It is the object relational mapping to the database

 - What is a view?
+This controls what is passed to the interface.

 - Name two other popular non-Python web frameworks.

 - What is WSGI?
 What is ASGI?
 - What is celery and what are task queues used for?

 Databases:

 - What is PostgreSQL?
+It is a open source relational database management system

-Using StackShare, list 3 well-known companies that use
+Using StackShare, list 3 well-known companies that use PostgreSQL.

-PostgreSQL.

 - List two other well-known databases.
+Oracle
+SQLServer

 - What are some of the pros and cons of using an Object Relational Mapper (ORM)?
 - What is the purpose of database migrations?
 - What is redis and what are two things it can be used for?